 What’s next for S&S Office Interiors?
 2018 is proving to be another successful year, seeing S & S branch out into the office stationery business.
 “We want to be a one-stop shop for all of our customer’s office needs.
 From flooring, partitioning, desks & chairs to the paper in the printer, S & S will be able to provide it all with the same dedication to meeting customer’s needs and expectations that they have come to rely on S & S for” says Alan.
 2018 also sees the launch of a new website, with Alan firmly believing that your online presence has to be kept up to date and current “Your website is your shop-front to the world”.

-Spotlight on Bright Sky Digital
+Bright Sky Digital